Long-term residence

 Contrary to other third-country nationals, international protection beneficiaries do not have to prove the availability of adequate accommodation responding to hygiene and health conditions, nor to pass the Italian language test, before obtaining long-term residence.[3]

-The application to obtain the long-term residence permit is submitted to the Questura and must be issued within 90 days.[4]
+The application to obtain the long-term residence permit is submitted to the territorially competent Questura and should be issued within 90 days.[4]
+However, according to ASGI’s experience, the actual issuance of the permit requires considerably longer times.
 The issuance of the permit is subject to a contribution of €130.46.[5]

 [2] Article 9(5-bis) TUI.